 Methodology

-The present On-Farm Trial (OFT) was undertaken at four Krishi Vigyan Kendras (KVKs) of Odisha—Bargarh, Puri, Ganjam, and Boudh—to evaluate the performance of two biofortified sweet potato varieties, Bhu Sona (orange-fleshed, β-carotene-rich) and Bhu Krishna (purple-fleshed, anthocyanin-rich), against the local variety Nalikanda (FP) as the control.
+The present On-Farm Trial (OFT) was undertaken at four Krishi Vigyan Kendras (KVKs) of Odisha (Bargarh, Puri, Ganjam, and Boudh) to evaluate the performance of two biofortified sweet potato varieties, Bhu Sona (orange-fleshed, β-carotene-rich) and Bhu Krishna (purple-fleshed, anthocyanin-rich), against the local variety Nalikanda (FP) as the control.

 The experiment was laid out in a Randomized Block Design (RBD) with three replications per location.
 Each experimental plot was thoroughly prepared through deep ploughing, harrowing and raised-bed formation to ensure optimal aeration and drainage.
-Vine cuttings (25–30 cm) of each variety were planted at a spacing of 60 cm × 20 cm, maintaining a uniform plant population across treatments.
+Vine cuttings (25–30 cm) of each variety were planted at a spacing of 60 × 20 cm, maintaining a uniform plant population across treatments.
 Standard agronomic and crop management practices were followed, including integrated nutrient management (application of FYM @ 10 t/ha along with NPK @ 40:20:40 kg/ha and boron supplementation), need-based irrigation, and integrated pest and disease management (IPDM) measures.
 Manual weeding was performed twice during the crop cycle to suppress weed competition.

 Observations were recorded on vine length (cm.) tubers per plant, yield (q/ha), cost of cultivation, gross return, net income, and benefit-cost ratio (BCR).
 To assess consumer preference, sensory evaluation was carried out using freshly harvested and steamed sweet potato roots from each variety.
 Samples were washed, steamed and sliced uniformly before being presented to a panel comprising farmers, extension functionaries, and local consumers at each KVK.
 The panellists evaluated the colour, aroma, texture, taste, and overall acceptability using a 9-point hedonic scale (1 = dislike extremely, 9 = like extremely), and the average scores were computed for statistical analysis.